 In addition, I am also simultaneously involved on the experimentation front (via hardware test-bed development) to demonstrate the operation of clusters of grid-forming inverters interconnected by a distribution network.

-I also collaborate with a network of researchers cutting across specializations from other research groups at UMN as well as---University of Texas-Austin (UTA), University of Illinois-Urbana-Champaign (UIUC), KU Leuven-Belgium, Electric Power Research Institute (EPRI), and the National Renewable Energy Laboratory (NREL), as well as Enphase energy.
+As a Postdoctoral Associate at the University of Minnesota, I worked on a Department of Energy (DoE) funded research project for Solar Energy Technologies Office (SETO), and I collaborated with a network of researchers cutting across specializations from other research groups at UMN as well as---University of Texas-Austin (UTA), University of Illinois-Urbana-Champaign (UIUC), KU Leuven-Belgium, Electric Power Research Institute (EPRI), and the National Renewable Energy Laboratory (NREL), as well as Enphase energy.